-Mentors guide, challenge, and celebrate their student through their three years in the program.
-As a mentor, you’ll act as a caring adult in your mentee’s life, providing emotional and consistent support while sharing insight from your own journey to college and beyond.
+Mentors guide, challenge, and celebrate their students through their three years in the program.
+As a Mentor, you’ll act as a caring adult in your Student’s life, providing emotional and consistent support while sharing insight from your journey to college and beyond.

-Minds Matter utilizes a 2:1 mentor-mentee model: mentors work with their student alongside one other adult mentor to form a triad.
-Every week, triads work through the Minds Matter curriculum, which guides students through exercises to develop the hard and soft skills they need to succeed in college.
-Mentors commit to following their student throughout their three years in the program.
-Together, triads form the backbone of a student’s experience in Minds Matter.
+Each student is paired with two Mentors.
+Every week, Mentors and Students will work through exercises in the Minds Matter curriculum to help Students develop the hard and soft skills they need to succeed in college.
+Mentors commit to following their students throughout their three years in the program.
+Working together, both Mentors form the backbone of a Student’s experience in Minds Matter.

-The mentor role is all about strong relationships.
-In order to effectively guide, challenge and celebrate their mentee, mentors exhibit and develop a few key characteristics:
+The mentor role is rooted in deep relationship building.
+To effectively guide, challenge, and celebrate their mentee, mentors exhibit and develop a few key characteristics:

-- Your relationship is built over time, in and out of session, but the majority of your interactions happens at Saturday session.
-Therefore, showing up and being present at session is the baseline for your effectiveness as a mentor.
-Mentors are required to attend at least 80% of Saturday sessions during the course of the school year.
+- Your relationship is built over time, in and out of session, but the majority of your interactions happen during Saturday sessions.
+Showing up and being present at the sessions is the baseline for your effectiveness as a mentor.
+Mentors are required to attend at least 80% of Saturday sessions during the school year.

-- Acting as a role model and caring adult for your mentee requires active listening, empathy, commitment and integrity.
-Furthermore, it’s critical that mentors follow through on their commitments made to their mentee.
-Unfulfilled promises negatively impact relationships, but especially those with young people.
-Mentors act as role models and mentor not only their own student, but also all of the students on their team.
+- Acting as a role model and caring adult for your Student requires active listening, empathy, commitment, and integrity.
+Mentors must follow through on the commitments they make to their mentees.
+Unfulfilled promises negatively impact relationships, especially those with young people.
+Mentors act as role models to their own students and all the students on their team.

-- While there are no required meetings outside of Saturday session, we ask mentors to be responsive to short texts/emails from their student during the week, and actively check-in from time to time.
+- While there are no required meetings outside of Saturday sessions, Mentors should be responsive to short texts/emails from their students during the week and actively check in from time to time.

-- All volunteers act as representatives of Minds Matter in and out of session, and are asked to uphold the organization’s values and core beliefs.
+- All volunteers act as representatives of Minds Matter NYC in and out of session and are asked to uphold the organization’s values and core beliefs.

-- Mentors are required to pass a criminal background check and undergo child protection training.
+- Mentors must pass a criminal background check and undergo child protection training.

-- Mentors work in triads to ensure that their student’s assignments are completed on time.
+- Mentors work with Co-Mentors and their Students to complete their assignments on time.

-Mentors commit to volunteering with Minds Matter for 2-3 hours per week on Saturdays from approximately 11:00am – 12:30pm.
-Mentors should be prepared to commit to three years as volunteers as they follow their student through the program.
+Mentors commit to volunteering with Minds Matter NYC for 2-3 hours per week on Saturdays from approximately 11:00 am – 12:30 pm.
+Mentors should be prepared to commit to three years as volunteers as they follow their students through the program.